 While students must be given an on-going evaluation of their dissertation by their dissertation committee as various sections or chapters are completed, final approval shall be given only to a completed work.
 Departments and/or programs are encouraged to provide, or require, an opportunity for students to publicly present and defend the results of their research as part of the final approval process.
 Too, a final review or examination may be scheduled with the comments, advice, recommendations, and evaluations of outside readers being considered by the dissertation committee.
 To be accepted, a dissertation must be approved by a majority of the dissertation committee.

-The final dissertation presented to the Office of the Dean of Graduate Studies in partial fulfillment of the requirements for the doctoral degree must be the one approved by the dissertation committee.
+The final dissertation presented to the Office of the Dean of Graduate Education in partial fulfillment of the requirements for the doctoral degree must be the one approved by the dissertation committee.

 Submittal of Approved Dissertations

 In order for a dissertation to be accepted by the University in partial fulfillment of requirements for the doctoral degree, it must be submitted in acceptable form according to procedures specified by the Office of the Dean of Graduate Education, by May 1 for degrees to be conferred in May, by August 1 for degrees to be conferred in August, and by December 1 for degrees to be conferred in December.
 Specifications for such submittal procedures and “acceptable form” shall be developed and maintained by the Dean of Graduate Education in consultation with the Graduate Academic Council and University Libraries for archival purposes.